CardiacProteomics/repeated-measures-proteomics/README.md

-# repeated-measures-proteomics
+# Repeated measures proteomics
+This project considers statistical methods for analyzing repeated-measures proteomics data.
+We present two exemplary analyses of publicly available repeated-measures proteomics datasets: one dataset with repeated measurements over time and one dataset that mixes time and space.
+The two analyses represent our recommendations for repeated-measures analysis and are meant as tutorials.
+They are available in the folder "real_world_analysis".

 This repository is related to the manuscript "Statistical Approaches for Repeated-Measures Proteomics Data”.
-It contains both the code to reproduce results presented in the paper and an in-depth analysis of two real-world datasets, meant as a tutorial for the analysis of repeated-measures proteomics data.
+In addition to the two tutorials, it contains an analysis of advantages and pitfalls of various statistical repeated-measures methods.
+This is done by analysing in-silico generated idealized repeated-measures data.
+We introduce the use of covariance pattern models in the context of proteomics and show how this approach has several advantages over existing resources.
+The main issue is to control the false positive rate at the intended level (typically 5%), which is often not the case with existing resources.
+The analyses can be found in the folder "in_silico_analysis".

 Lead developer: Mikkel Skjoldan Svenningsen

 ## Analysis of two real-world repeated-measures proteomics datasets.